Turbojugend: Welt-Turbojugend-Tage

 Once a year, Turbojugends from all over the world meet in St. Pauli, Hamburg, Germany to celebrate Turbonegro themselves as well as punk rock in general.
 This two-day event is called Welt-Turbojugend-Tage ("World Turbojugend Days") with concerts and meetings in different clubs.
 In 2011 the 7th edition of WTJT was held featuring the comeback of Turbonegro, with Duke of Nothing on vocals.

-In addition to the Welt-Turbojugend-Tage in Hamburg, in recent years, the Punk Rock Bowling festival in Las Vegas has served as meeting point for Turbojugend chapters Worldwide.
+In addition to the Welt-Turbojugend-Tage in Hamburg, in recent years, the Punk Rock Bowling festival in Las Vegas has served as meeting point for Turbojugend chapters worldwide.
 Each year, several hundred members can be encountered there.

-Bands
+Associated bands

-Even though Turbojugend is the fan club of Turbonegro, Turbojugend has also taken a shine to other rock bands as well.
-Some of these bands are:
+Although Turbojugend is the fan club of Turbonegro, Turbojugend has also taken an interest in other rock bands as well.
+Some of the bands include: